Ad Exchange policies and enforcement

 - Redirects or callouts to any technology, including ad servers, rich-media servers, tracking technologies, or verification technologies.

-- The technology is on the white-list of the approved technology vendors
+- The technology is an approved technology vendor

-An ad served by a buyer for an advertiser contains a tracking URL, collecting user data to be used with subsequent campaigns (e.g. http://collectuserdata.net?name=barry&time=1200&bannerseen=12345).
+An ad served by a buyer for an advertiser contains a tracking URL, collecting user data to be used with subsequent campaigns.
+For example, using the pixel below, the vendor "collectuserdata.net", needs to be declared in the ad:

 Flash cookies and other locally shared object (LSO) technologies are not allowed on Ad Exchange.